jvgomg/public/book-of-beliefs.md

 - There is no such thing as destiny but the human mind simulates the phenomena.
 It can be a powerful motivator and can offer meaning.
 - All things _don’t_ happen for a reason.
 However there is pretty much always something good that can be learnt or taken from happenings that feel bad if you recontextualise the experience.
 - Storytelling is at the core of all beliefs.
 A beginning, middle and end are the foundation of understanding.
+- The sensation of *loss* is more powerful than that of the sensation of *gain*.
+It’s a biological and evolutionary trait.
+It's important to be mindful of this phenomena and embrace blind optimism.
+- To offer leadership is to promote confidence.
+Good leaders hold confidence in their team’s ability to solve problems to overcome obstacles and reach outcomes.
+Poor leaders hold confidence in their own competence in seeing into the future and predicting outcomes.
+- It's good to listen to the answers of people who speak confidently from experience and knowledge.
+However, it's best to only trust those who can confidently say "I don't know".
+- To champion is often to repeat yourself.
+Reminding yourself and those around you keeps causes and beliefs alive.

 ### The Self